hhjvi/sylvam-opacam/README.md

 * Drag & drop the map to move around.
 Zoom in/out buttons are on the top-left corner.

 * The time control button is in the bottom-left corner.
 Click to pause, double-click to fast-forward.
+Double-click twice to get faster.

 * The development control is on the bottom (those circles).
 Click to adjust Cygnia's development paces.